GLP-1 Starter Guide: Everything to Calculate Before Your First Dose

 Editorial note

-Reviewed for clarity on May 31, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 The first dose gets a lot of attention, but the better question is what you should calculate before the first dose ever happens.
 A little upfront planning makes the entire next phase calmer because you stop trying to build the map while already walking through it.